Florida lawmakers move to ban absentee ballot drop boxes

 TALLAHASSEE, Fla.
-(AP) — Florida Republicans moved Wednesday to rewrite vote-by-mail rules, banning ballot drop boxes and resetting the absentee ballot rolls in a step that would require millions of voters to reapply for mail-in ballots ahead of next year's gubernatorial and U.S. Senate elections.
+(AP) — Florida Republicans moved Wednesday to revise the state's vote-by-mail system, banning ballot drop boxes and resetting the absentee ballot rolls in a step that would require millions of voters to reapply for mail-in ballots ahead of next year's gubernatorial and U.S. Senate elections.

 Some 4.8 million Floridians voted by mail in November, accounting for about 44% of the 11 million votes cast.